Conflict is a necessary part of professional discourse.

 Taking a conflict mode assessment, in this case the Thomas-Kilmann Conflict Mode Inventory (TKI), is a useful step.

 The Thomas-Kilmann Conflict Mode Inventory (TKI) is a simple but powerful tool for identifying your habitual reactions to conflict and identifying new approaches, strategies, and perspectives.
-This shortcourse provides context for the TKI and supports integration.
-The shortcourse also includes an optional discussion forum where you can learn what others are gaining from this material.
+This course provides context for the TKI and supports integration.

-Take this shortcourse to gain access to the TKI, its 11-page report, and resources for integrating these important insights.
+Take this course to gain access to the TKI, its 11-page report, and resources for integrating these important insights.